 There are garbage baskets for Plastic (Plastik), Paper (Papier), Metal (Metall), Glass (Glas), Organic (Bio) and leftover waste in the kitchen.
 Waste separation is required.
 The garbage baskets will be emptied by staff members.

 The shower rooms are empty per default, which means that each tenant has to store personal hygiene products and towels in their respective sleeping rooms, which have towel rails next to the room sink for that purpose.
 The shower users take their belongings with them when they enter and when they leave.
 In combination with the regular cleaning service, this enables everybody to enjoy a clean and orderly shower room.

 Please leave it the way you found it.
-If you receive guests, please make them aware of that rule too.
+If you receive guests, please make them aware of this rule as well.

-In some cultures, toilet users apparently aren’t supposed to sit on the toilet seat and instead “hover” above to prevent direct contact with the toilet bowl.
-This method can result in bad aim.
-In Austria, toilets are equipped with a seat that keeps the toilet user away from the toilet bowl.
-So please make yourself comfortable and sit down.
+Toilet culture varies around the world.
+Our toilets are equipped with a separate seat in addition to the toilet bowl, enabling the toilet user to sit down.
 Moreover, our sewage system is built to also take toilet paper, so there’s no need to put it into a garbage can.
 You can just flush it down.
 What you must not flush down is stuff that’s not made out of paper or things that take up huge amounts of water, like tampons or sanitary napkins.
 Those actually need to go into the garbage can.

 And please close the door when you leave.
 Also – gentlemen – if you must stand, please don’t forget to put the seat down afterwards.